ACoderBear/SKVideoManager/README.md

 # SKVideoManager
-A video manager with videoCapture and videoPlayer. includ tow tools, the tools support you API to manager a video with out any UI, you can DIY your own UI with it
+A video manager with videoCapture and videoPlayer.
+The 2 tools just support APIs, UI is not supported.

 ##Screen shoot